ArthurSrz/knowledge_glossary/graph/Nested schema.md

 ---
 TypeOf: "[[Schema design]]"
 ---
-A way of organizing data where data is structured in a layered or hierarchical format with struture and lists
+A way of organizing data where data is structured in a layered or hierarchical format with structures and lists